top of page

 • Other targeted therapies may also be considered

-In honour of October being Canadian Breast Cancer Awareness Month, I hope that this article provided you with information to educate you are Breast Cancer Awareness.
-Please note that the above is just a summary and DOES NOT substitute appropriate medical advice.
+In honour of October being Canadian Breast Cancer Awareness Month, I hope that this article provides you with information on Breast Cancer Awareness.
+Please note that the above is just a summary and does not substitute appropriate medical advice.
 Please ensure to see your medical doctor for potential diagnosis.

 The above information was obtained from the references below.
 Please click for more information: